-CIAJ is an organization which links individuals and institutions involved in the administration of justice.
-Its work is multi-disciplinary and wide-ranging.
-Collaborating with governments, professional associations, law schools, members of the legal profession and of the public, it sponsors and conducts conferences and specialized seminars and prepares comprehensive background papers.
+CIAJ is a non-profit, independent organization that links individuals and institutions involved in the administration of justice across Canada.
+Its work is multidisciplinary and wide-ranging.
+Collaborating with members of the entire legal profession, law schools, professional associations, governments, and the public, CIAJ sponsors and conducts conferences and specialized seminars, provides cutting-edge training programs (including customized training) and prepares comprehensive papers and reports.
+Its services are offered in both official languages.

 CIAJ’s activities include: